influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/chrono-on-clusters.md

     parent: Troubleshooting
 ---

-## How do I connect Chronograf to an InfluxDB Enterprise cluster?

 The connection details form requires additional information when connecting Chronograf to an [InfluxDB Enterprise cluster](https://docs.influxdata.com/enterprise_influxdb/latest/).

 When you enter the InfluxDB HTTP bind address in the `Connection String` input, Chronograf automatically checks if that InfluxDB instance is a data node.